'Planning' means finding a balance between risk and reward that satisfies your personal preferences. And that's all it is.

 Shocking, isn't it?
 But how much planning do you do for your life ahead?
 Some of us are goal-oriented and live structured, organised and focused lives.
 Some of us prefer to just sort of muddle along, picking the daisies on the way.
 And some of us do a bit of each - launching into the unknown, but occasionally taking a bit of time off to scan the horizon.

 If you are not a planning person, don't do it.
-But don't use that as an excuse not to understand the principles of saving and investing - that is a basic life skill.
+But don't use that as an excuse not to understand the principles of saving and investing and finding your own personal way of making those decisions - that is a basic life skill.

 The case for planning

 The decisions you are making on saving and investing will have financial consequences over the rest of your life.
 Is it not possible that if you had an understanding of those consequences you might change your decisions today?

 The obvious example is that if you do not save enough early enough you will have a very constricted retirement.
 But there's much, much more:

 - Maybe you expect to have enough extra for half a villa in Spain?
 In which case, if it's your dream, why not take greater risks with your investing - which may give you a whole villa in exchange for a risk of no villa at all?

 - Maybe you have near-term financial goals that are important, but further out you are prepared to take more chances?